- A new Government with a clear majority raised optimism in 2014

 While investors generally refrain from making market plays in this waiting period, buyers may also adopt a wait-and-watch stance.
 The reasons can vary from anticipation that a newly-elected Government may offer more sops to homebuyers to the hope that a re-elected Government may reward voters with such sops.

 In this period, developers understandably prefer to focus on selling their unsold stock rather than launching new projects.
-The time leading up to general elections is decidedly favourable for homebuyers as they can do some hard bargaining with developers who need to sell units for more liquidity.
+The time leading up to general elections is decidedly favorable for homebuyers as they can do some hard bargaining with developers who need to sell units for more liquidity.

 Overall, it is a period when all stakeholders wait with bated breath for the final outcome.

 It is no secret that in the past, funds parked by political parties in real estate were sucked out of the system to finance their poll campaigns – and the market is currently facing a serious liquidity crunch.
 Though new laws now overtly cap the amounts that political parties can accept for campaign donations, they obviously don’t cover all possible avenues of access.
-In any case, the period leading up the upcoming election could prove to be stressful for the overall real estate market.
+In any case, the period leading up to the upcoming election could prove to be stressful for the overall real estate market.

 It certainly bears watching if the current Government remains in power to finish the work it has started in reforming the Indian real estate sector, or whether a newly-elected Government will hold on to the baton of change and take it to the next lap.